ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/dbaasplugin_install.md

     b.
 Download and run the appropriate MacOS installer.
 The installation should include Pip3.

-2. To install the Python Requests library, use this command:
+2. To install the Python Requests library, use the following command.

    ```
    sudo pip3 install requests